Orion1782/Liberal_Journal/Modernity&Holocaust.md

 2) Making the victims invisible - killing at greater and greater distances
 3) Making the humanity of the person disappear.

+Psychological process: compartmentalization (defense machenism by divising into parts) of violance;
+Consequence: avoid facing violence; taking violence as "cost benefit" form of acting.